OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

 # Deep Dive into Office Excel Add-ins
-In this lab you will get hands-on experience developing an Office Excel Add-in creates bindings between the app and a spreadsheet.
+In this lab, you will get hands-on experience developing an Office Add-in for Excel that creates bindings between the app and a spreadsheet.

-> **Note**: The name "apps for Office" is changing to "Office Add-ins".
-During the transition, the documentation and the UI of some Office host applications and Visual Studio tools might still use the term "apps for Office".
-For details, see [New name for apps for Office and SharePoint](https://msdn.microsoft.com/en-us/library/office/fp161507.aspx#bk_newname).

 **Prerequisites:**

 1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
-You must also have access to an Exchange inbox within an Office 365 developer tenancy.
+You must also have access to an Exchange Inbox within an Office 365 developer tenancy.
 1. You must have the Office 365 API Tools version 1.4.50428.2 installed in Visual Studio 2013 & Update 4 installed.
 1. In order to complete exercise 3, you must have Office 2016 Preview installed which you can obtain from here: https://products.office.com/en-us/office-2016-preview

-## Exercise 1: Creating the LoanAppraisal App for Office Project
+## Exercise 1: Creating the LoanAppraisal Office Add-in Project
-In this exercise you will create a new App for Office project in Visual Studio so that you can begin to write, test and debug an Office Excel Add-in.
+In this exercise you will create a new Office Add-in project in Visual Studio so that you can begin to write, test, and debug an Excel add-in.

 1. Launch Visual Studio 2013 as administrator.
-1. From the **File** menu select the **New Project** command.
-When the **New Project** dialog appears, select the **App for Office** project template from the **Office/SharePoint** template folder as shown below.
+1. From the **File** menu, select the **New Project** command.
+When the **New Project** dialog appears, select the **Office Add-in** project template from the **Office/SharePoint** template folder, as shown.
 Name the new project **LoanAppraisal** and click **OK** to create the new project.

 	![](Images/Fig01.png)

-1. When you create a new App for Office project, Visual Studio prompts you with the **Choose the app type** page of the **Create app for Office** dialog.
+1. When you create a new Office Add-in project, Visual Studio prompts you with the **Choose the app type** page of the **Create app for Office** dialog.
 This is the point where you select the type of App for Office you want to create.
 Leave the default setting with the radio button titled **Task pane** and select **Next** to continue.

 	![](Images/Fig02.png)